-Based upon the results of the post-remedial action data and confirmed by the verification survey data, these radiological measurements fall below the limits prescribed by DOE guidelines established for this site.
+Based upon the results of the post-remedial action data, which were confirmed by the verification survey data, soil concentration measurements fall well below the limits prescribed by DOE radiological guidelines established for this site.
 It is concluded that the site successfully meets the DOE remedial action objectives.